preethamrao1997/frt-credit-project/README.md

 <br><br>
 By using this model, a static web app was made to present a user-friendly interface.
 This application allows users to input their information, receive real-time predictions, and understand the factors influencing the credit decision.
 <br><br>
-The API Management Resource was used to access the model's endpoint without any CORS issues.

-**Features:**
-- **Web-Based Interface:** A user-friendly web interface allows individuals to input their details for credit evaluation.
-- **Azure Machine Learning Integration:** The project leverages Azure Machine Learning for model development, training, and deployment using the REST api.
-- **Predictive Model:** A machine learning model is trained on historical data to predict creditworthiness based on various factors.
-- **Real-Time Decision Support:** Users receive instant feedback on their credit card or loan approval likelihood, along with transparent insights into the decision-making process.
-<br><br>

 **Core Azure Services Used:**
 - App Service